|

 is not necessarily the same as the net income shown in the quarterly or

-must deduct non-cash depreciation expenses, even if the property is, in
+must deduct non-cash depreciation expenses when they calculate income, even if the property is, in

-fact, appreciating in value, neither the taxable or reported income
+fact, appreciating in value.
+Thus, neither the taxable income nor the

-measure called funds from operations (FFO), which reflects the cash
+measure called funds from operations (FFO), which reflects the actual cash

-out a large chunk of earnings to shareholders, most property REITs must
+out a large chunk of earnings to shareholders, leaving little to fund

-raise capital by borrowing or by selling more share to fund growth.
+raise capital by borrowing or by selling more shares to fund growth.

 Property REITs are allowed to provide the customary management services